 Actions are extensions to Fast video cataloger.
-An action can be either an external program that you pass data to from fast video cataloger or it can be a custom script.
+An action can be either an external program that you pass data to from Fast video cataloger, it can be a custom c# script or it can be an URL to a web page or service.
 An action can be accessed from buttons in the Action Window or from shortcuts you assign.

 In the Actions tab, you can create your own custom actions that will appear in the Actions window.